TheRobBrennan/demo-google-cloud-platform-kubernetes/README.md

 # Part 3 - Demo application
 Our demo application is a simple web server written using express - located at `./containers/web/index.js`

+## Dockerize the app
+### Create a Docker image
+Our Docker image will contain our demo application and all required modules.

+To see details of how we are using `Dockerfile` to build our image, please take a look at `./containers/web/Dockerfile`

+### Build our Docker image for Google Cloud Platform
+In order to create our Google Cloud Platform ready Docker image, we need to follow the naming convention `gcr.io/{$project_id}/{image}:{tag}`

+To build our Docker image for the web application:

+    $ docker build -f ./containers/web/Dockerfile -t gcr.io/symmetric-rune-202220/web:0.1.0 .

+We should be able to see our Docker image by running:

+    $ docker images
+    ```
+    REPOSITORY                         TAG                 IMAGE ID            CREATED                  SIZE
+    gcr.io/symmetric-rune-202220/web   0.1.0               0105dac33095        Less than a second ago   70.2MB
+    node                               9.11.1-alpine       7af437a39ec2        2 weeks ago              68.4MB
+    ```

+### Push our Docker image to the Container Registry
+To push our image to our Google Cloud Platform Container Registry:

+    $ gcloud docker -- push gcr.io/symmetric-rune-202220/web:0.1.0

+To verify that the image exists within our repository, please go to the Dashboard and go to `Products & Services > Container Registry > Images`.
+Notice that the last part of our image tag (above) was `web:0.1.0`.
+You should see an image named `web` within this view.
+Click on the `web` image and you will see a list of tagged images - our demo app.